PTA Speakers Bureau

 Transition to Community Living Initiative Manager

-Training Specialties: Consumer Rights, Ethics for Clinical Staff in a Managed Care Environment
+Training Specialties: Consumer Rights, and Ethics for Clinical Staff in a Managed Care Environment

-Jeffery is a Licensed Clinical Social Worker and received a Bachelor of Science in Criminal Justice from the University of South Carolina, a Masters of Social Work from Clark Atlanta University, and a Masters of Public Administration from Troy State University.
+Jeffery is a Licensed Clinical Social Worker and received a Bachelor of Science in criminal justice from the University of South Carolina, a Master of Social Work from Clark Atlanta University, and a Master of Public Administration from Troy State University.

 Andrew Schrag, LPCS

 Regional Director of Community Operations, Southern Region